FanAttic-dev/dp_autocam/README.md

 ## Methods

-For a detailed description of the methods, refer to the [diploma thesis](https://is.muni.cz/th/l78dh/?lang=en).
+For a detailed description of the methods, refer to the [master's thesis](https://is.muni.cz/th/l78dh/?lang=en).

 |                       Detection Pipeline                       |                          Virtual Camera Algorithm                           |
 | :------------------------------------------------------------: | :-------------------------------------------------------------------------: |